Aylur/gnim/docs/jsx.md

 > [!WARNING]
 >
-> Similarly to `<With>`, when the list changes and a new item is added it is
+> Similarly to `<With>`, when the list changes and a new item is added, it is
 > simply **appended** to the parent.
-Order of widgets are not kept so make sure
+The order of widgets is not kept, so make
-> to wrap `<For>` in a container to avoid this.
+> sure to wrap `<For>` in a container to avoid this.

 ### Fragments

 Both `<When>` and `<For>` are `Fragment`s.
 A `Fragment` is a collection of children.
-Whenever the children array changes it is reflected on the parent widget the `Fragment` was assigned to.
-When implementing custom widgets you need to take into consideration the API being used for child insertion and removing.
+Whenever the children array changes, it is reflected on the parent widget the `Fragment` was assigned to.
+When implementing custom widgets, you need to take into consideration the API being used for child insertion and removing.

 - Both Gtk3 and Gtk4 uses the `Gtk.Buildable` interface to append children.
 - Gtk3 uses the `Gtk.Container` interface to remove children.